Glassine: Greaseproof paper

-Greaseproof glassine paper is impermeable to oil or grease, and is normally used in cooking or food packaging.
+Greaseproof glassine paper is impermeable to oil or grease and is normally used in cooking or food packaging.
 Permeability rate can be measured using various tests: Kit(TAPPI T599), Turpentine(KAPPI T454), or ISO 16532.
-To create greaseproof paper, standard glassine is treated with starches, alginates or carboxymethyl cellulose (CMC) in a size press to fill pores or alter the paper with fat repellent chemicals.
+To create greaseproof paper, standard glassine is treated with starches, alginates, or carboxymethyl cellulose (CMC) in a size press to fill pores or alter the paper with fat repellent chemicals.
 Basis weights are usually 30–50 g/m^{2}.

+History

+First produced, in 1847, by Jean-André Poumarède and Louis Figuier, of France; through dipping cellulose based paper in a bath of two parts concentrated sulphuric acid and one part water, for a few seconds, before washing in water and ammonia.